lorenzo-rovigatti/comp_bio_notes/all_atom.md

    * If one wishes to simulate equilibrium crystals, the shape of the box and the length of its sides should be compatible with the lattice's unit cell.
    * Fluctuations with wavelengths longer than the box size are suppressed.
 This makes it hard to study critical phenomena, which have diverging correlation lengths.
 3. Angular momentum is not conserved, since the system is **not** rotationally invariant (even if the Hamiltonian is).
+4. When particles cross the box boundary to, for instance, exit the central cell, one of its images will enter it.
+It is important to keep track of the "original" particle to correctly compute the value of some observables (*e.g.* the mean-squared displacements, see below, or a chain connectivity).

 ## Integrating the equations of motion